opendesigndev/octopus/octopus-ai/README.md

 - reading source data using `sourceDesign` getter from `AIFileReader` instance and obtaining `SourceDesign` instance
 - conversion of SourceDesign instance using `convertDesign` method of `OctopusAIConverter` instance
-- exporting using exporters passed in to `convertDesign` method of `OctopusAIConverter` instance
+- exporting using exporter passed in to `convertDesign` method of `OctopusAIConverter` instance

 Although you can define the way of reading assets or exporting results yourself (create your own reader/exporter class), you can also choose between existing ones: